-somewhat more "high earners."
-18 We see minute differences between the different categories of earners in terms of fraction of offers made, when controlling for market features, position in the market, session round, and overall number of offers made in the market (see the Appendix for detailed regression results).
+A similar picture emerges when considering variations at the individual level.
+We consider participants who are "high earners," receiving a final payoff that is above the average payoff for the role they take in at least 7 of the 10 rounds played.
+Analogously, we consider "low earners" as those receiving a final payoff below the average for their role in at least 7 of the 10 rounds.
+"Medium earners" are all those that remain.
+The distribution of the various types of earners is similar to that which would be generated by random choice, with somewhat more "high earners."22 We see minute differences between the three categories of earners in terms of fraction of offers made, when controlling for market features, position in the market, session round, and overall number of offers made in the market (see the Appendix for detailed regression results).